 The map below shows residential aged care services in Australia.
 The size of the circle reflects the size of the service, with a larger circle representing facilities with more places.

 The colour of the circle indicates the type of organisation that manages the service.

-- Services run by private companies are concentrated in major cities
+- Residential aged care services run by private organisations are concentrated in major cities

 - Rural and remote regions of Australia only have residential services managed by government and not-for-profit organisations.